Here's all the things I wish I had known before I started Earthsong:

 Set up an RSS feed.

 Most avid webcomic readers use an RSS feed to keep track of the mammoth amount of comics they read.
 Consider setting yourself up a simple feed to keep them up to date.
-For the non-webwritin' savvy,
+For the non-webwritin' savvy, this is the site where I learned how to make mine.

 Be prepared to deal with Trolls.